 Where there has been a delay of more than 24 hours between certification and when the Contractor is ready to start concreting or when the foundation has been observed to deteriorate significantly, the foundation shall be re-cleaned (if required) and re-certified.
-Hold Point 4
+Hold Point 3

-If water flow into the pile exceeds 12 mm per minute, concrete shall be placed underwater as stated in Clause 13.4.3.
+If water flow into the pile exceeds 12 mm per minute, measured over 15 minutes or more, concrete shall be placed underwater as stated in Clause 13.4.3.
 It shall not be placed until the inflow has ceased.
 This can be achieved more quickly by pumping fresh water into the liner until internal and external water levels are equal.

-CAC014M - Contract Administration System Checklist exists for this item.
+CACO14M Contract Administration System Checklist exists for this item.

 All concrete shall be placed in accordance with MRTS70 Concrete except as otherwise specified in Clauses 13.2 to 13.4.
-The Contractor shall observe all relevant milestones and hold points in MRTS70 Concrete.
+The Contractor shall observe all relevant Milestones and Hold Points in MRTS70 Concrete.
 Placement of concrete underwater shall only commence after the tremie and the placing procedure have been accepted for use by the Administrator.
-Hold Point 5
+Hold Point 4